Kei18/sssp/readme.md

 ## Licence
 This software is released under the MIT License, see [LICENSE.txt](LICENCE.txt).

-## Author
-[Keisuke Okumura](https://kei18.github.io) is a Ph.D. student at the Tokyo Institute of Technology, interested in controlling multiple moving agents.

 ## Reference
 1. Kavraki, L. E., Svestka, P., Latombe, J. C., & Overmars, M. H. (1996).